 From a purely conceptual standpoint, I don’t like that fluent-interfaces try and solve and solve a syntax issue with a design pattern (unlike Pascal and that solved this at a grammar level back in the ’70s with the With statement).
 This adds unnecessary complexity and overhead.
 It might appear as “natural”, but there’s nothing natural in trying and “verbalize” a procedural-like language.
 It’s just awkward, especially when only a subset of the language’s data-type system follows this pattern.

-Nonetheless, when designing animmutable data type (e.g. a String class) it may come in handy.
+Nonetheless, when designing an immutable data type (e.g. a String class) it may come in handy.
 Unfortunately, implementing immutable UDTs in Lua is just expensive (due to the continuous creation of new tables to store the objects’ instances that thrash the stack).

 In conclusion, I agree with Guido Van Rossum and I’m going to avoid using them in #tofuengine’s API.